chamalis/checkers/README.md

 Based on the code provided from Ioannis Skoulakis
 Affiliation: Technical University of Crete, Greece

-TAL code (AI functionality): Stelios Barberakis
+TAL code (AI functionality): chefarov

 Compilation: